 3 Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?
-Section 75 category If Yes , provide details If No , provide reasons Religious belief No, the document sets out skills & behaviours which applies to all staff.
+Section 75 category If Yes , provide details If No, provide reasons Religious belief No, the document applies to all staff.
 Political opinion As above Racial group As above